stringparser/parth/readme.md

 > All matches are partial i.e. /^regex baby/.
 > Not being strict is useful for `notFound` paths.
+>
 > NOTE: the returned object is a deep copy of the original `options`
 > given in `parth.set` to avoid mutation

 ### parth properties

- - `store`: all paths set for match are here
+ - `parth.store`: all paths set for match are here
- - `regex`: array of carefully ordered regexes
+ - `parth.regex`: array of carefully ordered regexes
- - `regex.master`: regex aggregating all learned
+ - `parth.regex.master`: regex aggregating all learned

 ## why